ibm-cloud-docs/vmware-service/common/vmaas-iam.md

 The access policy that you assign users in your account determines the actions that a user can complete within the context of the service or specific instance that you select.
 The allowable actions are customized and defined by {{site.data.keyword.vcf-aas}} as operations that are allowed to on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

-If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles&interface=ui) and pick the actions to include.
+If a specific role and its actions don't fit the use case that you're looking to address, you can [creating a custom role](/docs/iam?topic=iam-custom-roles&interface=ui) and pick the actions to include.
 {: tip}

 IAM access policies enable access to be granted at different levels.
 Some of the options include the following accesses: